GambuliGabrielle/gambuligabrielle.github.io/content/publications/_index.md

 I'm an applied economist.
 My research focuses on spatial economics, at the intersection of economic geography, urban and transportation economics.

-I am interested in studying the effect of structural transformations on mobility, such as telework or the expansion of high-speed ail and highways networs, on the aggregated behaviors of economic agents, including their location choices, mobility patterns, collaboration dynamics, and consumption habits.
+I am interested in studying the effect of structural transformations on mobility, such as telework or the expansion of high-speed ail and highways networks, on the aggregated behaviors of economic agents, including their location choices, mobility patterns, collaboration dynamics, and consumption habits.

 Enthusiastic about data, I work with high-resolution geographic and temporal datasets (mobile phone activity, card transactions, patent records, transportation networks).
 I also develop original datasets tracing the evolution of travel times by train and car in relation to the creation and expansion of high-speed rail and highway networks.